streetsidesoftware/cspell/.github/ISSUE_TEMPLATE/bug_report.md

 **Which Tool or library**

 - [ ] cspell -- the command-line spelling tool
+- [ ] cspell/eslint-plugin -- the plugin for ESLint
 - [ ] cspell-tools -- used for building dictionary files
 - [ ] cspell-lib -- library that does the actual spell checking.
 - [ ] cspell-trie -- tool for working with trie files.